interrogator/corpkit/doc_setup.md

 ## Opening the app

 All you have to do is open the app to begin using *corpkit*.
-If you get an "unidentified developer" error, simply `control-click` or `right-click`, and select `Open` that way.
+If you get an "unidentified developer" error when you try to open the app, close the error message, and `control-click`/`right-click` the app and select `Open` that way.

 ## Extras